Two-Timescale Transmission Design for Wireless Communication Systems Aided by Active RIS: Abstract

 \section{Abstract}

 This paper considers an active reconfigurable intelligent surface (RIS)-aided communication system, where an $M$-antenna base station (BS) transmits data symbols to a single-antenna user via an $N$-element active RIS.
 We use two-timescale channel state information (CSI) in our system, so that the channel estimation overhead and feedback overhead can be decreased dramatically.
-A closed-form approximate expression of the achievable rate (AR) is derived and the phase shift at the active RIS is optimized.
+For both the uplink and downlink systems, we derive the closed-form approximate expressions of the achievable rates (ARs) and propose the phase shift optimization schemes.
 In addition, we compare the performance of the active RIS system with that of the passive RIS system.
-The conclusion shows that the active RIS system achieves a lager AR than the passive RIS system.
+The numerical results show that the active RIS system achieves a larger AR than the passive RIS system.